-- Following consistent processes and procedures that are in line with accepted good practice for public sector organisations and allow for transparency of decision-making - Maintaining appropriate records and minutes relating to procurement activities that allow for subsequent review of the decision making process - Conducting all procurement in a fair, consistent, accurate and unbiased manner, acting in good faith - Ensuring Council is only involved in the procurement of goods, works or services where budget provision has been made through the LTP / Annual Plan process, or by specific Council resolution - Ensuring that where Council is procuring goods, works or services which require non-budgeted expenditure the rationale is clearly documented and the expenditure is approved by the appropriate delegated authority - All procurement decisions and commitments being made in accordance with delegations recorded in the Delegations Register - Not accepting gifts or gratuities from prospective suppliers who are actively tendering or negotiating for Council contracts - Declaring all personal interests that may affect (or could be perceived to affect) their impartiality, consistent with the Conflict of Interest Policy and Procedure (a disclosure is used in evaluation processes)
+- Following consistent processes and procedures that are in line with accepted good practice for public sector organisations and allow for transparency of decision-making - Maintaining appropriate records and minutes relating to procurement activities that allow for subsequent review of the decision making process - Conducting all procurement in a fair, consistent, accurate and unbiased manner, acting in good faith - Ensuring Council is only involved in the procurement of goods, works or services where budget provision has been made through the LTP / Annual Plan process, or by specific Council resolution - Ensuring that where Council is procuring goods, works or services which require non-budgeted expenditure the rationale is clearly documented and the expenditure is approved by the appropriate delegated authority - All procurement decisions and commitments being made in accordance with delegations recorded in the Delegations Register - Not accepting gifts or gratuities from prospective suppliers who are actively tendering or negotiating for Council contracts - Declaring all personal interests that may affect (or could be perceived to affect) their impartiality, consistent with the Conflict of Interest Policy and Procedure (a disclosure is used in evaluation processes).

-5.2 Value for Money
+5.2 Value for money

 The Council has a responsibility to manage its resources in an effective and efficient manner.
+Council will seek the best possible outcome for the total cost of ownership (or whole of life cost).
 This will be achieved by: